Requiem-S/ePortfolio/narratives/software-design-engineering.md

 o	Developed a feature to import bids from CSV files
 6. Deployment Preparation:
-o	Created detailed deployment instructions for both frontend and backend
+o	Created detailed deployment instructions for both frontend and backend I learned to use many methods and tools I had never used before.
+This is a very big project, and I ran into a lot of troubleshooting just getting the code to compile.
+It took me almost five hours to troubleshoot and get cmake to build correctly using the PowerShell window.
+There was a lot of research and tutorial watching during the full stack build.
+I have yet to build the front-end part of the project, but I am getting very close to that section.